-This is the most well-known and common form of dementia, accounting for 62% (520,000 people) of cases.
-This is a physical condition which affects the brain and is named after the doctor who first described it: Alois Alzheimer.
-The condition affects the connections of the nerve cells in your brain, causing a build-up of proteins which form abnormal structures called ‘plaques’ and ‘tangles’.
-Eventually nerve cells die and brain tissue is lost.
+Alzheimer’s disease is the most well-known and common form of dementia, accounting for two thirds of all dementia cases in the UK.
+This adds up to more than 500,000 people.
+Alzheimer’s is a physical condition which affects the brain.
+It takes its name from the doctor who first described it: Alois Alzheimer.
+The condition affects the connections of the nerve cells in your brain.
+As a result, proteins build up and form abnormal structures called ‘plaques’ and ‘tangles’.
+Eventually, nerve cells die, leading to a loss of brain tissue.

-The symptoms for Alzheimer’s progress slowly over several years and can affect people at a different rate.
-In fact, it is highly unlikely that two people with the condition will experience Alzheimer’s in the same way.
-The severity of the symptoms can also be affected by other medical conditions such as infections and a stroke.
+The symptoms of Alzheimer’s progress slowly and affect people at different rates.
+In fact, it is highly unlikely that any two people with Alzheimer’s will experience the condition in the same way.
+Furthermore, the severity of the symptoms can also be affected by other medical conditions such as infections and a stroke.

 - Misplacing items.

 - Forgetting the names of places and objects.

 - Struggling to think of the right word.

 - Poor judgement.

 - Having trouble making decisions and being hesitant to try new things.

 Alongside the memory loss, you may also suffer from mood swings, becoming anxious, agitated and/or confused.

 As you move into the middle stage of the condition, the initial memory problems tend to get worse.
 Lots of people begin to forget the names and faces of their loved ones.
 New symptoms may appear too: